 Lesson: Smart and Resilient Digital Infrastructure Rotterdam.
 Rotterdam has a Smart City program which aims to provide fiber optic cables and 5G for citizens and SMEs.
 The goal of this program is to close the digital divide and support vulnerable communities.
 There are also Covid-specific responses including providing laptops and Wi-Fi routers for students at home, mobile data subscriptions for vulnerable women and launching crowd monitoring services.

-Opinion: The role of technology in building more resilient cities how data insights are critical to help ensure cities adjust and recover by alternative means as quickly as possible, and plan smarter for the future.
+Opinion: The role of technology in building more resilient cities.
+How data insights are critical to help ensure cities adjust and recover by alternative means as quickly as possible, and plan smarter for the future.

-How To: Toolkit for Resilient Recovery – Recovery Resilience Assessment – Combining data driven process and perception of various stakeholders at different levels for recovery planning
+How to: Toolkit for Resilient Recovery – Recovery Resilience Assessment.
+Combining data driven process and perception of various stakeholders at different levels for recovery planning.

 Lesson: Four strategies for helping women in fragile settings succeed in the digital economy The Click-On Kaduna program in Nigeria offers valuable insights for women in fragile settings to succeed in the digital economy.

-Practice: Concept Paper | Resilient Cities Shaping a Digital World The first steps toward understanding the challenges and opportunities of Latin American and Caribbean cities from a digital lens — to be better able to take more informed resilient actions and start imagining digital strategies to strengthen resilience.
+Practice: Concept Paper | Resilient Cities Shaping a Digital World.
+The first steps toward understanding the challenges and opportunities of Latin American and Caribbean cities through a digital lens — to be better able to take more informed resilient actions and start imagining digital strategies to strengthen resilience.